 Cradle Effect

-The comforting embrace, enchanting music and rhythmic motion of the milonguero style of tango can cause the woman to enter a state of daydreaming, similar to a baby being swayed to sleep in her cradle, that she doesn’t want to wake up when the tanda ends.
-I call that magic outcome the cradle effect.
-(See Tango Is a Feeling.)
+The comforting embrace, enchanting music, and rhythmic motion of the milonguero style of tango can lull a woman into a daydream-like state - akin to a baby swaying to sleep in her cradle - so deeply that when the tanda ends, she may not want to wake.
+I call this magical experience the “cradle effect” (see Tango Is a Feeling).

-In the beginning of a tanda, some women may try to keep a distance from their partner if they do not know them.
-But an experienced leader knows how to relax a woman, relieve her resistance, and mesmerize her with the dance.
-Here are three ways to do that.
+At the beginning of a tanda, a woman may try to keep some distance if she doesn’t know her partner well.
+However, an experienced leader knows how to help her relax, ease her resistance, and captivate her with the dance.
+Here are three ways to achieve this.

 The second is to immerse her in the music, or figuratively speaking, hypnotize her with the music.
-You must dance the music and not steps, so that her attention is tuned to music rather than steps.
-You have to let her resonate with the music and forget about the steps in order to enter that daydreaming state.
+You must dance the music and not the steps, so that her attention is tuned to the music rather than the steps.
+You have to let her resonate with the music and forget about the movements in order to enter the daydreaming state.
 To do so you need to present her with your own interpretation of the music.
-If you step on every beat mechanically without any interpretation, then she, too, will step on every beat mechanically without actually listening to the music and enjoying the interactions with you.
+If you step to every beat mechanically without any interpretation, then she will do the same without actually listening to the music and enjoying the interaction with you.
 Here again, good music plays a crucial role, which, however, is in the hands of the DJ.
-Dancers can only use whatever music provided to them as much as possible.
-(See My Two Cents on Music Selections.)
+Dancers can only use whatever music provided to them as much as possible (see My Two Cents on Music Selections).

 The third is to make the steps simple and easy so that she doesn't need to work hard on the movements and is able to give her full attention to the music and feelings.
-(See The Elegance of the Milonguero Style.)
-You should not make her do intricate fancy steps because the goal here is to mesmerize her and not to impress.
+You should not make her do intricate, fancy steps because the goal here is to mesmerize her and not to impress.
 Difficult steps defeat that purpose.
-Generally speaking, natural, simple, small and rhythmic movements make it easier for the woman to enter the state of daydreaming.
-When you feel that she has stopped struggling, surrendered herself to you and is completely in one with you, she is in that state.
+Generally speaking, natural, small, simple, and rhythmic movements make it easier for the woman to enter a state of surrender.
+When you feel her stop struggling and fully give herself over to the moment, she is in that state.

 November 18, 2021